galvestontx/malicious_prosecution/README.md

 > The official website further states “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 [Official Webpage](https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office)

+# Upcoming Online Petitions

+According to a recent Executive Order, "For too long, domestic violence was considered a “family issue” and was left for families to address in private."
+After uploading document 2 of 9...which is more outrageous than the first, a online petition will request for the harris administration to use this case as the model for this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), "many of us were told that it would cause the disintegration of the family.
+That was the phrase used.
+It would cause the disintegration of the family". 🤔